-There are multiple interfaces which can initiate signaling messages with the EPC.
+There are multiple interfaces that can initiate signaling messages with the EPC.
 Testing for these requires synchronization of triggering the messages from these interfaces.
 There are different frequencies for each kind of message and the number of such triggers for an attached UE is also different for different events.
-The messages also depend on the number of subscribers normally active at any moment and signaling events differ for different number and kinds of subscribers.
+The messages also depend on the number of subscribers normally active at any moment and signaling events differ for different numbers and kinds of subscribers.

 The area where the EPC is going to serve also results in different kinds of traffic.
-In an urban area, there would be a high rate of handovers, but in rural areas the rate of handovers may be less.
-In an enterprise deployment, the number of active users may be more than in a consumer market and so on.
+In an urban area, there would be a high rate of handovers, but in rural areas, the rate of handovers may be less.
+In an enterprise deployment, the number of active users may be more than in a consumer market, and so on.

 The data formats also differ a lot based on the usage of different applications.
 Video download may result in large packets and high data throughput, but email usage may result in larger active duration, but smaller packet sizes.

 Q.7.
 Can you give some examples of applications that would use dedicated bearers?
-Do these applications typically use network initiated dedicated bearers or user initiated?
+Do these applications typically use network-initiated dedicated bearers or user-initiated?

 Some examples of using dedicated bearers can be found in voice and video traffic.
 Applications like IPTV and video on demand, which require guaranteed bandwidth, may also require dedicated bearers.
-The dedicated bearers can be user initiated or network initiated.
+The dedicated bearers can be user-initiated or network-initiated.
 Mostly for voice and video applications the network would initiate dedicated bearers based on the SDP exchanged for the media for IMS calls.
-For applications like IPTV and video on demand it could be either UE or network initiated.
+For applications like IPTV and video on demand, it could be either UE or network-initiated.

 Q.8.
-Can you share some of the important metrics collected for a high available EPC solution in carrier grade networks?
+Can you share some of the important metrics collected for a high available EPC solution in carrier-grade networks?